-A validator deposit contract is a smart contract specifically used to submit the 32 ETH deposit required to initialise a validator and fully participate in the Ethereum 2.0 network.
+A validator deposit contract is a smart contract specifically used to submit the 32 ETH deposit required to initialise a validator and fully participate in Ethereum proof-of-stake consensus.

 A validator is queued in the full Proof-of-Stake system once a 32 ETH deposit is made from the existing Ethereum blockchain into a validator deposit contract and the node has fully spun up.
-By ensuring that all initial deposits come from the ETH1 chain, Ethereum 2.0 is able to leverage the security pool and value of existing Ether to secure the network upon launch.
-Prysm nodes automatically listen for deposit logs from this contract on the ETH1 chain and detect when a validator is ready for activation.
+By ensuring that all initial deposits come from the Ethereum chain, Ethereum proof-of-stake is able to leverage the security pool and value of existing Ether to secure the network upon launch.
+Prysm nodes automatically listen for deposit logs from this contract and detect when a validator is ready for activation.

-For more information and current developments, see the official Ethereum 2.0 deposit contract specification.
+For more information and current developments, see the official Ethereum consensus specification